Few contractors have not heard of IR35 – the tax avoidance legislation that in April 2021 affects many more businesses than before.

 How does IR35 affect construction workers?

 Sub-contractors could be affected by IR35 if they operate as an incorporated business.
-There’s confusion about whether IR35 considerations take precedence over the Construction Industry Scheme (CIS) rules as both seek to withhold tax and National Insurance at source.
+IR35 takes precedence over the Construction Industry Scheme (CIS) requirements, although both seek to withhold tax and National Insurance at source.

 Guidance for businesses adopting the new IR35 requirements

 Jill Smith is Policy Operations Manager at The Chartered Institute of Payroll Professionals (CIPP) and provides the following five pieces of advice for businesses finding themselves having to adapt to the new IR35 requirements.
 The CIPP offers an IR35 webinar.

 Start the preparation.
 You’re going to need good communication skills across the team, or your organisation.
 It’s got to be a team effort.

 Who’s going to manage the changes required within your business and ensure the right people from the areas across the business are involved and committed?
 Look at budget constraints.

 What impact is this going to have on your company?

 What does your current workforce look like?